 PC Mark Tests

-In order to provide an industry-recognized performance test, we used the PC Mark 8 Professional Edition testing suite.
-Users using PC Mark 8 benchmark should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, in order to get consistent and valid/useful results.
+In order to provide an industry-recognized performance test, we used the PC Mark 10 Professional Edition testing suite.
+Users using PC Mark 10 benchmark (PCMark® is a registered trademark of Futuremark Corporation) should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, to get consistent and valid/useful results.
 Furthermore, the tests should be repeated several times to verify them.
-For more information about the various consumer scenarios tests included in PC Mark, please read the whitepaper on their website (link).
+For more information about the various consumer scenarios tests included in PC Mark, please read the whitepaper on their website.

 |AVC Score||PC Mark Score||Impact Score|